ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Notes

 1. Instance Group feature is not currently available.
-2. In general, diagrams are created without the group boxes first, then the group boxes are overlayed on one or multiple boxes.
+2. Diagrams can be created without the group boxes first, then the group boxes are overlayed on one or multiple boxes as desired.
 3. To migrate existing diagrams to latest version of stencils:
    1. Apply box styles from new boxes to existing diagram and delete existing box tags.
 For draw.io, updating styles in existing containerless diagrams won't take advantage of containers with new styles but using the grouping feature creates container-like behavior if desired.
    2. Apply connector styles from new connectors to existing diagram if desired.